 Not all colleges use superscores.

-We don’t know yet exactly how the ACT’s new report format will impact the number of colleges that use superscores.
 Most colleges have traditionally not superscored exams because that would mean students have to sit for multiple test dates.
 The cost for that could easily be prohibitive to many students, and asking for multiple test scores can be seen as unfairly biased towards families with more affluence.

 ACT’s argument for superscoring